Amir9eng/FCC-landing-page/README.md

 - Your browser version must be up to date for a better experience

 ## Features
--  A landing page for original trombones
+-  A landing page for  trombones
 -  email login form

  ## Tech/framework used